-The hormonal IUD is a small ‘T’ shaped plastic device.
-It’s placed inside the uterus by a specially trained doctor or nurse to release small amounts of the hormone progestogen for up to five years.
+The hormonal intrauterine device (IUD) is a small ‘T’ shaped plastic device with a hormone called levonorgestrel in the stem.
+There are two types of hormonal IUDs available in Australia.
+They are called Mirena and Kyleena.
+The Kyleena is slightly smaller than the Mirena and has a lower amount of hormone.
+The IUD is placed inside the uterus by a specially trained doctor or nurse to release the small amounts of the hormone for up to eight years.

 How does it work?